 Continue on error (partially successful)

-Select this option if you want subsequent tasks in the same phase to run even if this task fails.
+Select this option if you want subsequent tasks in the same job to run even if this task fails.
 The build or deployment will be no better than partially successful.

 Select this check box if you want the task to run even if the build or deployment is failing.

-To use this capability you must be working on VSTS and enable the Task tool installers preview feature.
+To use this capability you must be working on Azure Pipelines and enable the Task tool installers preview feature.

-Tool installers enable your build process to install and control your dependencies.
+Tool installers enable your build pipeline to install and control your dependencies.
 Specifically, you can: